-Whether you stick to the interpretive signage dotting the Bear Lake area or get the supporting materials before the hike, don’t forget to look up and around.
+Whether you stick to the interpretive signage along the Bear Lake Trail or get some supporting materials before the hike, don’t forget to look up and around.
 The vistas change constantly.
-While one overlook unveils the denser forest at the far shore, the opposite to it observation point spoils the visitors with the towering mountains mirrored by the lake.
+While one overlook unveils a denser forest at the far shore, the opposite observation point spoils the visitors with the towering mountains which peaks reflect off the lake like in a mirrored.
 Walk farther, and a sea of yellow and red foliage (if you visit Bear Lake in fall) festoons the nearby forest “wall”.

-Surely, for such a short hike, Bear Lake far exceeds your expectations.
+For such a short hike, Bear Lake far exceeds your expectations.
 The practically flat trail accommodates all hikers, including those with wheelchairs and strollers.
-So there’s really no obstacles too great to prevent you from visiting and enjoying the Bear Lake area.
+So there’s really no obstacles too great to prevent you from walking around and enjoying the Bear Lake’s surroundings.

 Visit Bear Lake: Location and Direction

 The crown jewel of Rocky Mountain National Park sits along the Bear Lake Corridor Road, approximately 13 miles (9 miles if walking) from Estes Park.
 The paved route snakes through the park, presenting astonishing views before swirling into the Bear Lake parking lot.

 Here find a spot, which may be difficult during the busy season or latter in the day, and walk toward a shuttle stop.
 Follow the path as it runs along a wooden pathway with the ranger station on its left.
 Keep to the right here and walk for 1-2 minutes.
 Bear Lake is located to your left.